andreigi/oliodigest/_posts/2019-09-08-Hopium-When-is-the-Next-Altcoin-Season.md

 [![total cryptocurrencies marketcap]({{ site.baseurl }}/posts-images/2019-09-08-total-marketcap.png "total cryptocurrencies marketcap")]({{ site.baseurl }}/posts-images/2019-09-08-total-marketcap.png)

 ### Conclusion

+Based off the charts, an altcoin season starts when Bitcoin is in an obvious bullrun.
+It happened on the first and last season, the second one was a fluke, because it was the Bitcoin traders who were mainly responsible.
+Why during an uptrend?
+I'm guessing it's new money, new believers wanting a repeat of Bitcoin's phenomenal rise.

 I'm thinking around October 2019 to January 2020, a new altcoin season may start. **But only if Bitcoin starts to break $14,000 resistance levels or maintain this price as a support level after breaking it.**